tahir-asadov/cloudflare-country-redirect/readme.txt

 == Screenshots ==
 1. Screenshot of the plugin settings page.
-2. Screenshot of adding/editing redirection rules.
-3. Screenshot of the "Enable Redirects" option.

 == Support ==
 If you encounter any issues or need help, please visit the plugin's support forum on WordPress.org.